ethereum/ethereum-org-website/src/content/nft/index.md

 - The way Ethereum keeps your funds and assets secure is currently energy-intensive but it's about to improve.
 - Once improved, Ethereum's carbon footprint will be 99.98% better, making it more energy efficient than many existing industries.

-To explain things are going to get a little more technical, but bear with us...
+To explain further we're going to have to get a little more technical so bear with us...

 ### Don't blame it on the NFTs {#nft-qualities}